EuracBiomedicalResearch/genomic_viewer/assets/genomicviewer-reference-manual.md

 #### Insert coordinates

 One option to tell ***Genomic Viewer*** which coordinates you want to plot is through the *Insert coordinates* panel.
-This panel allows to manually insert specific coordinates to be plotted by selecting the **chromosome name** from a drop-down menu, and entering the **start** and **end** coordinates in the numeric entry fields available fro the same panel.
+This panel allows to manually insert specific coordinates to be plotted by selecting the **chromosome name** from a drop-down menu, and entering the **start** and **end** coordinates in the numeric entry fields available from the same panel.
 Once you are satisfied of the entered coordinates, press the *Go button* to activate the generation of the plot or other analysis.

 <img src="GV_insert_coordinates.png" alt="GV insert coordinates panel for genome navigation" width="25%">